Negombo

 Negombo is one of the major commercial hubs in the country and the administrative centre of Negombo Division.
-Negombo has about 142,136 population within its divisional secretariat division.
+Negombo has a population of about 142,136 within its divisional secretariat division.
 Negombo municipal boundary is fully extended throughout its Divisional Secretariat area.

 Negombo is known for its long sandy beaches and centuries old fishing industry.
 Negombo has a large bilingual (Sinhala/Tamil) population with a clear Roman Catholic majority.

 Etymology

 The name "Negombo" is the Portuguese corruption of its Tamil name Neerkolombu.